Canon 1D C vs Sony A6000

 It is notable that the 1DC has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 1DC and the A6000 have been discontinued, but can regularly be found used on eBay.
 The A6000 was replaced by the Sony A6300, while the 1DC does not have a direct successor.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 1D C vs Sony A6000